vdsm/virtual-dsm/readme.md

   - Your VPS or cloud provider supports nested virtualization.

   If `kvm-ok` succeeds but the container still reports that KVM is unavailable, you can temporarily add `privileged: true` to your Compose file to rule out a permission or device-access issue.

+### What are the differences compared to the standard DSM?

+  There are only two minor differences: the Virtual Machine Manager package is not available, and Surveillance Station will not include any free licenses.

 ### Is this project legal?